sourcery-ai-experiments/LittleThings/README.md

 **Features**
  `MAGENTA_GLAZED_TERRACOTTA` is a special block; if a player is on it, the player will move in the direction of the block and will be thrown upwards when the blocks end
- `SLIME_BLOCK` is a special block, if a minecart is on it (via rails), the minecart will be thrown upwards
-- Electrically Conducting blocks will increase the speed of the minecart
+ `SLIME_BLOCK` is a special block, if a minecart is on it (via rails), the minecart will be thrown upwards electrically conducting blocks will increase the speed of the minecart